Our Milan Tour Guide

 Where to Stay in Milan

-This is one of the most important subjects when going on vacation, that’s why Milan Guide will include one further article, dedicated just to the best areas to stay.
+This is one of the most important subjects when going on vacation, so the Milan Guide will include one further article dedicated to the best areas to stay.

 Although Milan hotel prices are lower than in Rome or Venice, they are still relatively expensive.
 Nevertheless, if you book in advance, you can find good deals in mid-range centrally located hotels.